-A cassette is the more modern option and has quickly overtaken the freewheel.
-Cassettes as they have a series of straight splines that form the mechanical connection between the sprockets and the cassette compatible hub, which is called a freehub, and contains the ratcheting mechanism.
+A cassette is the modern alternative and has quickly overtaken the freewheel.
+Cassettes have a series of straight splines that form the mechanical connection between the sprockets and the cassette-compatible hub, which is called a freehub and contains the ratcheting mechanism.
 The entire cassette is held on the hub by way of a threaded lockring.
-Some cassette systems from the end of 1980s and start of 1990s used a threaded small sprocket to hold on the larger splined sprockets.
-Cassettes resemble freewheels when installed, but are clearly different when removed as they don’t contain a freewheel's internal ratcheting mechanism.
+Some cassette systems from the end of the 1980s and the start of the 1990s used a threaded small sprocket to hold on to the larger splined sprockets.
+Cassettes resemble freewheels when installed, but are very different when removed as they don’t contain a freewheel's internal ratcheting mechanism.

 Decathlon's cycling brand offers handy tips to help with your cycling practice.

-Whether you opt for a freewheel or cassette depends on which rear wheel is fitted to your bike.
-(Most modern or mid to high range bikes are fitted with cassette-ready wheels).
-You can find out what your bike is compatible with when you purchase/inspect/or ask one of our technicians about your bike.
+Whether you opt for a freewheel or cassette depends on which rear wheel is fitted to your bike with most modern or mid to high-range bikes fitted with cassette-ready wheels.
+You can find out what your bike is compatible with when you purchase, inspect or ask one of our technicians about your bike.
 Let’s take a look at each one.

 To make the right choice, you need to know the difference between a freewheel and a cassette, so let’s take a look and compare.

 The freewheel is a block of cogs that screws directly onto threads on the rear wheel.
 There is no need for it to be mounted onto a hub.
-It typically comes with between 1 and 7 cogs, and it is rare to find a freewheel on a modern bike.
+It typically comes with anywhere between 1 to 7 cogs, and it is rare to find a freewheel on a modern bike.
 You do however find them on some new single-speed bikes.
-A freewheel that comes with 1 cog can also come fixed, meaning that you always have to be pedaling unless the bike is stationary.
-Although
+A freewheel that comes with 1 cog can also come fixed, meaning that you always have to be pedalling unless the bike is stationary.

 Freewheel vs Freehub